wickthumb/agentX/README.md

 - **AgentX**: An autonomous agent that can execute complex missions using provided tools
   - `tools`: List of callable functions the agent can use to complete its mission
-    - can be another agent, assuming the agent lives in a funciton
+    - can be another agent, assuming the agent lives in a function
   - `mission`: String describing the goal or task to accomplish
   - `exit_function`: Optional callback function executed upon mission completion
     - default is a success bool